 The result of the proximate analysis showed that C. odorata has high protein, crude fat, ash, Moisture and fibre content while C. cajan has more carbohydrate contents (figure 2).
 The result of the low-fat content in C. cajan leaves may imply they are without any risk of obesity (AOAC, 1990).
 Cajanus cajan leaves, however, showed that they contained adequate crude fat content for energy requirement of ruminant animals for productive purposes.
-Feed stuffs having a crude fat value of 1-2% have been found sufficient to maintain good health by reducing the risk of diseases and ageing caused by their excess consumption (Sodamade et al., 2013).
+Food stuffs having a crude fat value of 1-2% have been found sufficient to maintain good health by reducing the risk of diseases and ageing caused by their excess consumption (Sodamade et al., 2013).

 The estimated carbohydrate content in both leaves was high, and carbohydrates are known to produce energy required for the body because they are essential nutrients required for an adequate diet (Emebu and Anyika, 2011) and supply energy to cells such as the brain, muscle, and blood (Ejelonu et al., 2011).
 Non-starchy vegetables are the richest sources of dietary fibre (Agostoni et al., 1995).
 It should be noted that the ash content is a reflection of the mineral elements preserved in any food materials (Iniaghe et al., 2009).
 Measuring moisture content is very important in the processing, preservation and storage of food (Onwuka, 2005).